 Because occupations involving physical labor dominate the local economy, McAdoo is generally considered to be a blue-collar town.
 42.27% of the McAdoo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, McAdoo is a borough of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in McAdoo who work in office and administrative support (11.70%), sales jobs (11.45%), and food service (9.36%).

-As is often the case in a small borough, McAdoo doesn't have a public transportation system that people use for their commute.
+McAdoo is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of McAdoo rank slightly lower than the national average.
 14.19% of adults 25 and older in McAdoo have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.